projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

 Inter-VM Communication Example
 ******************************

 The following example uses inter-vm communication between two Linux-based post-launched VMs (VM1 and VM2).

 .. note:: An ``ivshmem`` Windows driver exists and can be found `here <https://github.com/virtio-win/kvm-guest-drivers-windows/tree/master/ivshmem>`_

-1. Add a new virtual PCI device for both VMs: the device type is ``ivshmem``, shared memory name is ``test`` and shared memory size is 4096 bytes.
+1. Add a new virtual PCI device for both VMs: the device type is ``ivshmem``, shared memory name is ``test``, and shared memory size is 4096 bytes.
 Both VMs must have the same shared memory name and size:

    - VM1 Launch Script Sample